MADD-HOUSE/mern-lab-frontend/mern-lab-front/README.md

 Ever wondered which superhero, in an all out battle royale, would come out on top?
 Look no further than this full-stack MERN app!

 Create or choose a superhero, select an opponent, then pit the two against one another to see which is stronger in battle.
 This app uses React/ReactBootstrap for front-end interface design.
-Our homemade API is built using ExpressJS, and handles our backend routing and functionality.
+Our back-end is a homemade API built using Node, Mongo, MongoDB, and ExpressJS.

 ![image](planning/superhero-header.jpg)